Amalcxc/re-former/README.md

 ### Re-former

-## These projects we build some forms, using nearly-pure HTML and using the helper methods that Rails provides.
+## In These projects we build some forms, using nearly-pure HTML and using the helper methods that Rails provide.

 ### Prerequisites

-- Windows, Mac or Linux machine
+- Windows, Mac, or Linux machine

 - Web browser other than Internet Explorer

 ### Setup

+- Install Rails on your computer
+- Clone the repository to a local file
-- Rails server
+- Type rails server on your terminal or command line

+### How to use it

+- Once open the first page will show all the users on the database (empty if its the first time)
+- To add new users click on the add user link, this will open a form and just enter the information and click add a new user.
+- To see the new users added click on the User list link.
+- To modify a user click on their name, this will display a form with that user information, modify what you need and click the Edit button, this will take you back to the user list.

 ### Install

-- bundler install
+- run "bundler install" on your terminal to get all necessary gems working.

 ### Build With